-PCG will assume responsibility for calculating and providing DHHR/BMS with interim payment rates on an annual basis following cost report reconciliation and will specifically work with West Virginia staff to develop interim rates for use in Fiscal Year 2016.
+PCG will assume responsibility for calculating and providing DHHR/BMS with interim payment rates on an annual basis following cost report reconciliation.
 It is vital that interim rates are closely aligned with provider costs, and PCG recognizes that this is a delicate balance to maintain.
-Rates should not be over inflated as this would result in providers owing money back to the Medicaid program after the cost settlement and cost reconciliation process; however, it is equally important to ensure rates are maximized so providers do not experience a loss in revenue streams.
+Rates should not be over inflated as this would result in providers owing money back to the Medicaid program after the cost settlement and cost reconciliation process; however, it is equally important to ensure rates are maximized so providers do not experience a loss in revenue streams throughout the fiscal year.

-In order to equate interim rates closely to provider costs, PCG will extract data from MMIS and the PCG Claiming System to establish provider specific interim rates on an annual basis by service type.
+In order to equate interim rates closely to provider costs, PCG will review data extracted from MMIS and the PCG Claiming System to establish provider specific interim rates on an annual basis by service type.
 PCG will develop a comprehensive Excel workbook, which will automate the rate setting process.
-The Excel workbook will automatically calculate provider specific rates once essential data is extracted into the application, including Medicaid eligibility rates, provider costs, provider specific unrestricted indirect cost rates, and aggregate time study data.
+The Excel workbook will calculate provider specific rates once essential data is extracted into the application, including Medicaid eligibility rates, provider costs, provider-specific unrestricted indirect cost rates, and aggregate time study data.
 The results will then be diligently reviewed by PCG staff to ensure rates are accurate and maximized in comparison to provider costs.
-PCG has experience in multiple states successfully implementing interim rate setting under our school based health service contracts with the District of Columbia, Colorado, Louisiana, New Jersey, Texas, and Wisconsin.
+PCG has experience in multiple states successfully implementing interim rate setting under our school-based health service contracts with the District of Columbia, Colorado, Louisiana, New Jersey, Texas, and Wisconsin.

 4.1.3.7 The Vendor will be responsible for obtaining on a quarterly basis, Certification of Public Expenditure (CPE) from each LEA.
-Certification forms must be submitted to DHHR/BMS no later than the 15^{th} of the month following quarter end.
+Certification forms must be submitted to DHHR/BMS no later than the 15th of the month following the quarter end.

-PCG will collect a Certification of Public Expenditure (CPE) from each LEA for their Medicaid Administrative Claiming on a quarterly basis; PCG will collect the Certification of Public Expenditure (CPE) for Direct Service Claiming from each LEA on an annual basis.
+PCG will collect a Certification of Public Expenditure (CPE) from each LEA for their Medicaid Administrative Claiming on a quarterly basis and a CPE for Direct Service Claiming from each LEA on an annual basis.
 LEAs will be able to print their CPE form directly from the PCG Claiming System, sign the document, and send to PCG for processing and retention.
+While these documents will be housed in the PCG Claiming System, PCG staff will also be able to submit the PDF forms to DHHR/BMS upon request.

-4.1.3.8 The Vendor will be responsible for collection of an annual Non-Restricted indirect cost rate (ICR) from each LEA.
+4.1.3.8 The Vendor will be responsible for collection of an annual Non Restricted indirect cost rate (ICR) from each LEA.

 PCG will assume responsibility for collecting an annual Non-Restricted indirect cost rate (ICR) from each LEA.
-To encourage consistency and ease administrative burden, PCG will leverage current relationships with the West Virginia Department of Education (WVDE) to compile the indirect cost rate for all LEAs.
-As the cognizant agency responsible for calculating the indirect cost rates on behalf of all LEA in the state WVDE can be called upon to facilitate the collection of the indirect cost rates for all LEAs.
-These Non-Restricted indirect cost rates will be loaded into PCG's Claiming System so that indirect costs may be captured in the cost report.
+To encourage consistency and ease the administrative burden, PCG will leverage current relationships with the West Virginia Department of Education (WVDE) to compile the indirect cost rate for all LEAs.
+As the cognizant agency responsible for calculating the indirect cost rates on behalf of all LEAs in the state, WVDE can be called upon to facilitate the collection of the indirect cost rates for all LEAs.
+These Non-Restricted ICRs will be loaded into PCG's Claiming System so that indirect costs may be captured within the cost report.